-3 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 June each year (from 1 June 2020).
-In the event of negative inflation, the fixed element of the fee will remain unchanged.
-4 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.
+3 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2021)).
+In the event of negative inflation, this fee will remain 4 The ACD may waive the minimum levels (and initial charge and redemption charge) at its discretion.